vdsm/virtual-dsm/readme.md

     ```

     This can be used to enable the facial recognition function in Synology Photos for example.

-  * ### How do I pass-through a disk?

-    It is possible to pass-through disk devices directly by adding them to your compose file in this way:

-    ```yaml
-    environment:
-      DEVICE2: "/dev/sda"
-      DEVICE3: "/dev/sdb"
-    devices:
-      - /dev/sda
-      - /dev/sdb
-    ```

-    Please note that the device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.

-    Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.

   * ### How do I install a specific version of vDSM?